Samirnunes/ml-algorithms-from-scratch/k_nearest_neighbors/README.md

 ## Implementation

 All the implementation is present in the file `k_nearest_neighbors.py`.
 The theory used for that is based in the reference [1].
+In our implementation, we have the parent class `KNearestNeighbors`, from which derive the classes `KNearestNeighborsClassifier` and `KNearestNeighborsRegression`.

 ## Results

 For results, we will be comparing the output of the implemented algorithm and that from the `scikit-learn` library.

+- Classification

+Predictions of the implemented algorithm:

+Predictions of the algorithm implemented by scikit-learn:

+- Regression

+Predictions of the implemented algorithm:

+Predictions of the algorithm implemented by scikit-learn:

 ## References